Henry Harrison Culver

 Behind the success of every school must lie the same simple causes, the excellence of its training, and the adequacy of its equipment.

-the ordinary rtm of things wo uld grow in the first ten years of its existence.
-With the absorption of Col. Fleet's school from Missouri, this building at
+school in the ordinary rtm of things wo uld grow in the first ten years of its existence.
+With the absorption of Col. Fleet's school from Missouri,

 In the year intervening between the construction of the west and the east barracks, a building was erected which marked an epoch in the school's